Link: Apply now for the Chase Sapphire Preferred® Card

-I’d argue that the Citi Premier® Card (review) is the most direct competitor to the Sapphire Preferred (and it’s also offering a best-ever bonus).
+I’d argue that the Citi Premier® Card (review) is the most direct competitor to the Sapphire Preferred.
 The big benefit of the Citi Premier is that the card offers 3x points on dining, gas, groceries, air travel, and hotel.
 I’d argue that makes this the best mid-range card purely in terms of the bonus categories.

 Amex Gold Card

 The American Express® Gold Card (review) offers 4x points at restaurants, 4x points for purchases at U.S. supermarkets (on up to $25,000 of spending per year and then 1x), and 3x points on airfare purchased directly from airlines.
 Those are some spectacular bonus categories.

 The Amex Gold has a $250 annual fee (Rates & Fees), though offers up to $120 annual dining credits, and Uber Cash and Uber Eats benefits, which should help offset the annual fee.
 This is an awesome card for those who love to eat.

 Capital One Venture X Card

 Admittedly the Capital One Venture X Rewards Credit Card (review) has a much higher annual fee than the Sapphire Preferred, at $395.
 Even so, I’d consider this card to be a pretty close competitor, given the perks.

 The card offers a $300 annual travel credit, 10,000 anniversary bonus miles, a Priority Pass membership, Plaza Premium lounge access, access to Capital One Lounges, Hertz President’s Circle elite status, primary rental car coverage, cell phone protection, amazing authorized user perks, and more.
 It’s actually kind of hard to justify not picking up the card.

 The Chase Sapphire Preferred has been around for about a decade, and continues to be one of the most well-rounded credit cards for beginners and those looking for travel rewards.
 With the refreshes that were made to the card in 2021, plus the solid bonus currently available, I tend to think it’s as competitive as ever.